otavioaquino/styleguide/README.md

 ## Goal

-> It’s harder to read code than to write it.
+> It’s harder to read code than to write it. - Joel Spolsky

 The goal of this repository is to document the standards we use to write and publish code at [Netshoes](http://netshoes.com.br).